KKLearn-1/task_app/README.md

 This project is a robust backend API for a task-tracking application, developed using Java and the Spring Boot framework.
 The API handles all core functionalities, including task creation, management, and data persistence with a PostgreSQL database.

 This repository focuses exclusively on the backend.
-The corresponding React frontend is available separately.

 ## Features